There are many ways to find information in FYI. This article shows you how to:

 You can use the Filter Drawer to easily locate documents for a selected Cabinet and Category.
 This lets you retrieve documents in a similar way to selecting folders in Windows Explorer.

-To open the Filter Drawer, click the View button itself.
+To open the Filter Drawer, click the Expand cabinet filter button on the left-hand side.

 The Filter Drawer displays on the left-hand side with a list of the Cabinets you have access to.